Avnet/Fujikura-beamforming/README.md

 The image below shows the ZCU208 with
 - A [XM655 plug-in card](https://docs.amd.com/r/en-US/ug1390-zcu216-eval-bd/XM650/XM655-Balun-Add-on-Cards-for-RFSoC-EVM) that breaks out the ADC and DAC signals to multiple SMA connectors
 - A [CLK-104 add-on card](https://docs.amd.com/r/en-US/ug1437-clk104) designed for use with Zynq® UltraScale+™ RFSoC Gen3 ZCU216 and ZCU208 evaluation boards.
 It provides an ultra low-noise, wideband RF clock source for the analog-to-digital and digital-to-ananlog converters (ADCs and DACs).
-The clock distribution PLL provides the low frequency reference clock for the integrated PLL of RFSoC devices.  __Note__ that the setup described in this user guide for the Fujikura Type-C PAAM does not require that the CLK-104 card be mounted or used.<br>
+The clock distribution PLL provides the low frequency reference clock for the integrated PLL of RFSoC devices.<br>

 <a name="figure-ZCU208-with-XM655-clk104"></a>
 <img src="./media/ZCU208withXM655.jpg" style="width:6.5in;height:auto;" /><br>
 __Figure 1.1.a – ZCU208 5G Development Platform with XM655 and CLK-104 plug-in cards__